Q: Where is Caddo Lake?

 Q. Is the tap water safe to drink?

 A. Yes, it’s a city water supply.
 It may not taste the same as yours does at home, and at times it can have a reddish hue, but it meets all state standards for safe drinking water.

 Q. What do we need to bring?

-A. Just yourselves, food (there’s no grocery store, except for small convenience stores, within 20 miles), and personal items.
+A. Just yourselves, food (there’s no grocery store, except for small convenience stores and a Family Dollar, within 20 miles), and personal items.

 We provide everything else.